junxit/us-congress-bills-110/metadata.md

 - 2007-09-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2881.
 - 2007-09-20 — The Speaker designated the Honorable Diana DeGette to act as Chairwoman of the Committee.
 - 2007-09-20 — The previous question was ordered pursuant to the rule. (consideration: CR H10687)
+- 2007-09-24 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 383.